skkama1h/retail-use-cases/use-cases/genai-eval-text-summarization-benchmarking/README.md

 __ROUGE-N:__ Evaluates the overlap of n-grams between candidate and reference texts, focusing on recall to assess content similarity in summarization tasks.

-__BERTScore:__ Uses contextual embeddings to compare semantic similarity between cadidate and reference texts, capturing meaning beyond exact matches.
+__BERTScore:__ Uses contextual embeddings to compare semantic similarity between candidate and reference texts, capturing meaning beyond exact matches.

 ## Installation
 Get started by installing conda and setting up your python enviornment.